 The Institute of Electrical and Electronics Engineers (IEEE) developed a protocol specification known as IEEE 802.X.
 (802.2 is the standard that divides this layer into two sublayers.
-The MAC layer varies for different network types and is described further in standards 802.3 through 802.5.)
+The Media Access Control layer, more commonly called the MAC layer, varies for different network types and is described further in standards 802.3 through 802.5.)
 As part of that specification (which today we know as Ethernet), the Data-Link layer is split into two sublayers:

-The Logical Link Control (LLC) layer establishes and maintains the logical communication links between the communicating devices.

-- 6 Chapter 1 Understanding Windows Server 2003 Networking - The Media Access Control (MAC) layer acts like an airport control tower-it controls the way multiple devices share the same media channel in the same way that a control tower regulates the flow of air traffic into and out of an airport.
+- The Logical Link Control (LLC) layer establishes and maintains the logical communication links between the communicating devices. - The Media Access Control (MAC) layer acts like an airport control tower-it controls the way multiple devices share the same media channel in the same way that a control tower regulates the flow of air traffic into and out of an airport.